nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * End Time   : 2359 hrs

 Format: `ADD` task `ON` date/day time `TO` time <br />
-> In this format, start or end time can be omitted and the fields will be automatically assigned.
+> In this format, start or end time can be omitted and the fields will be automatically assigned. <br>
 > Without specified start time, it will be automatically assigned as:
 > * Start Time : 0000hrs
 >
 > Without a specified end time, it will be automatically assigned as:
-> * End Time   : +1hr buffer from start time
+> * End Time   : +1hr buffer from start time <br />
 > eg. Start time 1200hrs, end time will be 1300hrs

 ##### 3.2.1.1.
 Multiple Day Events
 Format: `ADD` task `FROM` date/day time `TO` date/day time <br />
 > Same start and end date cannot be used for this format.
-If a same day event is required, use one day event format.
+If a same day event is required, use one day event format. <br>
 > Without specified start or end time, start and/or end time will be automatically assigned as:
 > * Start Time : 0000hrs
 > * End Time   : 2359 hrs